santiago-epk/santiago-epk.github.io/README.md

-# Santiago Escobar
+# Santiago Escobar Pustilnik
 **Cybersecurity Professional | Computer Science Undergraduate**

-I am a 20-year-old cybersecurity specialist from Argentina.
+I am a 20-year-old cybersecurity specialist from Cordoba,Argentina.
 I am currently in my second year of the Computer Science Licentiate program at FaMAF (National University of Córdoba - UNC), where I also earned a formal Diploma in Cybersecurity.
 My professional focus bridges advanced computer science theory with practical, offensive, and defensive security operations.

 ## Core Competencies